shreyasd2301/learn_git/README.md

 # Git Tutorial

-This is a good tutorial on Git.
+This is a great tutorial on Git.